You know, I get all sorts of abuse from Rush fans.

 I hate using the word progressive, but that's what they call it.

-It's basically uh the wealthier uh third of Americans don't get it an initial benefit increase as much as everybody else.
+It's basically the wealthier third of Americans don't get an initial benefit increase as much as everybody else.

-Uh the lower third get the same exact kind of benefit structure as they have now, and we d very gradually raise the retirement age over the course of the century to reflect longevity.
+And we very gradually raise the retirement age over the course of the century to reflect longevity.

 You want to raise the retirement age.